HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![](../../../../../assets/HCL_Content_Composer_Content_SentimentAnalysis_CompleteContent.png)

-4. Click the 'Analyze Sentiment' icon in the text element/s.
-A sentiment analysis result will be returned based on the analysis of the content of the text element.
-This sentiment analysis result is represented by an icon on the text field.
+4. Click the **Analyze Sentiment** icon located in the lower right corner of the text element.
+A sentiment analysis result is returned based on the analysis of the content of the text element.
+The sentiment analysis result is represented by an icon on the **Body** field.

     ![](../../../../../assets/HCL_Content_Composer_Content_SentimentAnalysis_AnalyzeSentiment.png)
     ![](../../../../../assets/HCL_Content_Composer_Content_SentimentAnalysis_SentimentResult.png)

-5. Click the sentiment result icon to see more details about the sentiment analysis result.
+5. Click the sentiment result icon to see more details about the result.

     ![](../../../../../assets/HCL_Content_Composer_Content_SentimentAnalysis_SentimentPopover.png)

-5. When done, select **Save** to save your settings and create your new content, or **Save and Close** which will create your new content with the saved settings and will redirect you to the new content's location in the Content Composer dashboard.
+5. When done, select **Save** to save your settings and create your new content.
+You can also select **Save and Close** to create your new content with the saved settings and keywords.
+The **Save and Close** option redirects you to the new content's location in the Content Composer dashboard.

 <!--